Jehovah-jireh

-In the Book of Genesis, Jehovah-jireh was the location in the region of Moriah of the binding of Isaac, where Jehovah told Abraham to offer his son Isaac as a burnt offering.
-Abraham named the place after God provided a ram to sacrifice in place of Isaac.
+In the Book of Genesis, Jehovah-jireh or Adonai-jireh was the location in the land of Moriah where God (sometimes vocalized as Jehovah) told Abraham to offer his son Isaac as a burnt offering.
+Abraham gave the place this name after God had provided a ram to sacrifice in place of Isaac.
 This name, hence, carries the meaning, "The Lord will provide".